SHA-2 SSL Certificates & Why You Need SHA-2

-Benefits of SHA2 SSL
+Benefits of SHA-2 SSL

-As an organization concerned with establishing online security, and as a service to our customers and the end-users who rely on the integrity of their systems and infrastructure, DigiCert supports those organizations that are taking all possible measures to help make SHA-256 certificates the encryption standard.
+As an organization concerned with establishing online security, and as a service to our customers and the end-users who rely on the integrity of their systems and infrastructure, DigiCert supports those organizations that are taking all possible measures to help make SHA-2 certificates the encryption standard.

 Unified Communications - Secures multiple names, including internal names and names from multiple base domains.
 UC certs are frequently used with Exchange, IIS, or to secure multiple websites on one IP address.
 Learn about UC SSL or order your UC certificate.

 Extended Validation - EV Certs are designed to prevent phishing and online fraud.
 They turn the address bar of the user's browser green, telling clients that you are who you claim to be.
-Learn about EV SSL or order your EV certificate.
+Learn about EV SSL or order your EV Certificate.

 SHA-2 Certificate Compatibility

 SHA-2 supportability has improved.
 Most browsers, platforms, mail clients, and mobile devices, already support SHA-2.
 Some older operating systems such as Windows XP pre SP3 do not support SHA-2 encryption.

 Many organizations will convert to SHA-2 SSL Certificates without running into user experience issues, and many may want to encourage users running older, less secure systems to upgrade.
 For SSL Certificates expiring before December 31, 2016, you can still use SHA-1 to generate your SSL Certificate.
 However, when ordering or renewing any SSL Certificate that expires after December 31, 2016, SHA-2 is automatically selected by default.